Here are the steps and all you need when painting concrete floors. If you have not started your prep, you’ll also need our concrete prep page.

 - Biggest tip: don’t use low-budget roller covers /brushes: they shed lint/bristles and will totally ruin your work.
 Trying to save money can be very expensive!

-- Non-epoxy brush: a standard Purdy brush should last a homeowner a lifetime with careful cleaning.
+- Not-for-epoxy brush: a standard Purdy brush should last a homeowner a lifetime with careful cleaning.
 (Below, we’ll show you how to easily clean it).
+There are too nice to use once and toss.

 - Epoxy brushes: buy one brush for each gallon (or for each 4-hours of work time because our pot-life is usually 4 hours).
 Generally, spend about 7-10 bucks on each brush for epoxy, and toss them.
 Sorry, Brad Pitt.
 Love you man, but, hey, you know.